 This statement didn’t come from your average American business owner balancing entrepreneurial passion with the grinding reality of running a business.
-It came from Doron Friedman, Chief Product Officer, and Co-Founder at SpotOn.
+It came from Doron Friedman, Chief Innovation Officer, and Co-Founder at SpotOn.

 Doron can empathize with the struggles business owners face because he is a business owner himself who opened his first café when he was 21 years old.
 That original café is not only still thriving today, serving customers delicatessen delights, but also pulling double duty as a SpotOn innovation test kitchen of sorts.